SC5/sc5-styleguide-visualtest/README.md

 A gulp plugin for automatic visual testing between different versions of components in SC5 StyleGuide.

+The screenshots are taken in Chrome via PhantomJS.

 ## Technical requirements

 You need to have PhantomJS installed.
 After that: